lennilobel/sql2022-workshop-hol/HOL/3. Security Features/2. Dynamic Data Masking/Dynamic Data Masking.md

 REVERT
 ```

 By executing the code above, you'll notice that `ContactUser` can view the `FirstName`, `Phone`, and `Email` columns without any masking, thanks to the granular `UNMASK` permissions that have been explicitly granted for these columns.
-However, the `DiscountCode` remains masked, with its values randomized between 1 and 100, demonstrating the effect of the `random()` masking function.
+However, the `DiscountCode` remains masked, with its values randomized between 1 and 100, demonstrating the effect of the `random()` masking function (run the code snippet multiple times to observe that the `DiscountCode` column is still masked while the other contact-related columns are revealed).

 This behavior aligns perfectly with our intent for `ContactUser`, allowing them access to the necessary contact information while keeping other sensitive data, like discount codes, masked.
-Go ahead and run the code multiple times to observe the dynamic masking in action for the `DiscountCode` column, showcasing the effectiveness of SQL Server 2022's granular DDM permissions.

 ## Masking All Data Types

-In this demo, we're showcasing Dynamic Data Masking (DDM) capabilities beyond the common string and number data types, illustrating how DDM's `default()` function can fully mask a wide variety of data types, including dates, times, binary data, and even complex CLR types like `XML`, `hierarchyid`, and spatial types like `geometry` and `geography`.
+In this final DDM exercise, let's demonstrate DDM capabilities beyond the common string and number data types, we've been working with thus far:

 ```sql
 CREATE TABLE MaskingSample(